Monday, 31 May 2010

 PIX FROM ANN # 2

+The final one dates from after 1951 when the eastern promenade was extended to the Prestatyn boundary.
 The sight of those salty, sandy steps brings a wave of nostalgia that not even photos of the old Pavilion and pier could match.
-I can smell the steps and feel their texture . . .
+I can smell those steps and feel their texture . . .

 QUIZ ANSWER # 58